-Because binaries with both objects in the FMG correspond to more favorable mass ratios for tidal disruption, the fraction of binaries in the FMG and producing some ejecta can be correlated.
-In the most extreme case, for our reference model (M280) we find that all (fraction: $1.0$) of BH-NS mergers with ejecta are systems with both components, NS and BH, in the first mass gap.
-These BH-NS systems have evolved through spin-up of WR star and BHs have very large spin that allows for easy mass ejection ($a_{\rm spin}>0.9$).
-The lowest mass BHs (i.e., in FMG) are naturally selected for systems with mass ejecta as they have the smallest size of the event horizon.
-And the heaviest NSs (i.e., in FMG) are also favored since in order to spin up the BH progenitor (a WR star) either NS forms first (so it must be heavy; mass ratio reversal), or the NS progenitor is WR star at the time when BH progenitor is WR star (so both stars evolve almost at similar timescales and must be close in mass).
-Additionally, this model allows for fallback-moderated natal kicks, so heavy NSs receive smaller kicks and they have increased chance to survive in a binary after a supernova explosion as compared to the lighter NSs.
-By contrast, for a model with high natal kicks (M283), the fraction of systems with mass ejecta with both compact objects in the FMG decreases ($0.227$).
-In this model, most of BH-NS systems have no compact object in FMG ($0.773$).
-In this model heavy stars forming heavy NSs and light BHs (in FMG) frequently disrupt binary systems and fraction of BH-NS with mass ejecta with compact objects outside FMG increases in relation to model with fallback-moderated kicks (M280).
-Finally, for the model with high initial BH spins (M383) the fraction of mergers with mass ejecta and both compact objects in FMG is small ($0.099$), as specific processes (i.e., tidal spin up) are not the only way to produce mass ejecta and lots of BH-NS mergers have either only BH in FMG ($0.343$) or no compact object in FMG ($0.558$).
+In the most extreme case of our reference model (M280), we find that the fraction of BH-NS mergers with any mass ejecta that have both components within the FMG is $0.959$.
+These BH-NS systems have evolved through spin-up of a WR star and BHs have a very large spin that allows for easy mass ejection ($a_{\rm spin}>0.9$).
+The lowest mass BHs (i.e., in the FMG) are naturally selected for systems with mass ejecta as they have the smallest event horizon.
+The heaviest NSs (i.e., in the FMG) are also favored since in order to spin up the BH progenitor (a WR star), either an NS forms first (so it must be heavy; mass ratio reversal), or the NS progenitor is a WR star at the time when the BH progenitor is a WR star (so both stars evolve at almost similar timescales and must be similar in mass).
+Additionally, this model allows for fallback-moderated natal kicks, so heavy NSs receive smaller kicks and they have an increased chance of surviving in a binary after a supernova explosion than the lighter NSs.

+For the model with high initial BH spins (M383), the fraction of mergers with mass ejecta and both compact objects in the FMG is smaller ($0.365$), as specific processes (i.e., tidal spin up) are not the only way to produce mass ejecta.

-In Table~\ref{MG_ligoMej} we list contributions of BH-NS mergers with compact objects in and out of the first mass gap, but only for systems that have any mass ejection ($M_{ej}>0.001\msun$) and are detectable by LIGO/Virgo (SNR>8; see eq.~\ref{SNR}).
+In Table~\ref{MG_ligoMej} we list fractions of BH-NS mergers with compact objects in and out of the FMG, but only for systems that have any mass ejection ($M_{ej}>0.001\msun$) and are detectable by LIGO/Virgo (S/R>8; see eq.~\ref{SNR}).
 These fractions are calculated using merger rates (see eq.~\ref{BHNS_fit4}).
-This Table can be used as a proxy for systems within LIGO/Virgo detectable BH-NS mergers that may be potentially visible also in EM as kilonovae (see Sec.~\ref{sec.em}).
+This table shows how likely it is for a BH and an NS to be within the FMG for a LIGO/Virgo BH-NS merger that may have detectable kilonova (see Sec.~\ref{sec.em}).